 Lu Qingyi is a Chinese director from Dushan, Guizhou Province in southwest China.

 The years of detachment allowed the director to observe his family in the mountain county from a new perspective.
-Lifestyle, customs, and landscape of his hometown exalted harmony in diversity.
+The lifestyle, customs, and landscape of his hometown exalted harmony in diversity.
 The documentary shows the chronicles of the everyday life of his parents.

-The everyday life conveys the importance of tasting traditions since they are part of the experience of each individual.
-Reunions, separations, and untimely departures: ordinary days contains great significance.
+Everyday life conveys the importance of tasting traditions since they are part of the experience of each individual.
+Reunions, separations, and untimely departures: ordinary days contain great significance.

 Four Springs was nominated at the Taipei Golden Horse Film Festival 2018.
 The documentary film won the best documentary at the 12th FIRST International Film Festival in Xining.
 Lu Qingyi’s documentary film is simple but touching and this is the key that made it a hit in Chinese cinemas nationwide.

 China-underground: Where did the idea for “Four Springs” come from?

 Lu Qingyi: It is not an inspiration, but a continuation of family habits.
 My parents have been married since 1963, and every year they make photos as a commemoration.
 They are very nostalgic about family life.
 I grew up in this atmosphere and have a deep-rooted love for documenting family life.
 Since I was able to buy my first camera, I started taking countless pictures.
 After a few years of shooting, I always feel that the photo is just an instant frame.
 It left too much time for the moment before and after the recorded moment, and could not record the traces of the passage of time.
 At the end of 2012, I was just about to buy a new camera and bought a video camera to start shooting.

 How long did it take to make the whole project?

 It took four years for the filming, and the editing took about two years.